AbsaOSS/living-doc-generator/README.md

          |-- issue md page 1
          |-- issue md page 2
          |-- _index.md
+      |-- _index.md
     |- org 2
       |--repo 1
          |-- issue md page 1
          |-- _index.md
       |--repo 2
+          ...
+      |-- _index.md
+    |- _index.md
+    ```

+### Grouped Output by Issue Topics

+The feature allows you to generate output grouped by issue topics.
+This feature is useful when you want to group issues by specific topics or themes.

+To gain a better understanding of the term "Topic", refer to the [Labels](#labels) section.

+- **Default Behavior**: By default, the action generates all the documentation in a single directory.
+- **Non-default Example**: Use the grouped output feature to organize the generated documentation by issue topics.
+  - `group-output-by-topics: true` activates the grouped output feature.
+    ```
+    output
+    |- topic 1
+      |-- issue md page 1
+      |-- issue md page 2
+      |-- _index.md
+    |- topic 2
+      |-- issue md page 1
+      |-- _index.md
+    |- _index.md
     ```

 ---

 ## Contribution Guidelines

 We welcome contributions to the Living Documentation Generator!
 Whether you're fixing bugs, improving documentation, or proposing new features, your help is appreciated.